Satisfactory Academic Progress

 Appealing the Financial Aid Measure of Academic Progress/Financial Aid Probation

-A student who fails to meet satisfactory academic progress after a Warning period may appeal to have their financial aid eligibility continued.
+A student who fails to meet satisfactory academic progress may appeal to have their financial aid eligibility continued.

-Students requesting an appeal must complete the Satisfactory Academic Progress Appeal Form and submit it to the Director of Financial Aid before the end of the drop/add period for which the student is requesting the appeal.
+Students requesting an appeal must complete the Satisfactory Academic Progress Appeal Form and submit it to the Director of Financial Aid by August 1st.

 - The student may receive financial aid during this Probation period